Prices are for a pair of hammers.

 A good starting point is to pair up the length of the striking surfaces with the string spacing of the dulcimer for the most accurate playing.
 Hammers #1, 2, 5, 6 and 8 have a slightly shorter striking surface that works well with the slightly narrower string spacings.

 Striking surface material: More than anything else, the material that actually comes into contact with the strings will determine the overall sound.
-The choices we offer are hardwood (for a louder, bell-like tone, used in ensemble and outdoor playing situations where you need to be loud), suede leather (for a softer, warmer tone, often used for indoor solo playing), kangaroo leather (for a sound between hardwood and suede leather), or felt (for a very soft, muted tone for quiet practicing, mellow moods or recording).
+The choices we offer are hardwood (for a louder, bell-like tone, used in ensemble and outdoor playing situations where you need to be loud), suede leather (for a softer, warmer tone, often used for indoor solo playing - found on #2, 4, 5, 6 & 7), kangaroo leather (for a sound between hardwood and suede leather - found on #8 & 9), or felt (for a very soft, muted tone for quiet practicing, mellow moods or recording - found on - found on #8 & 9).

 Weight and stiffness are additional factors that influence hammer performance.
 In the double-sided hammers, #5, 6 and 8 have a smaller head size, are lighter, and have a narrower, more flexible handle, thus giving a lighter sound. #7 and 9 have a larger head size and a wider, less flexible handle, which transfers more energy to the strings for a generally more powerful sound.